Blue Mountains International Hotel Management School: History

 Officially opened by the then NSW Premier, the Hon.
 Nick Greiner, MP on 13 May 1991, the School was the first in Australia to promote an internationally recognised hotel management program.

 Under the guidance of an International Industry Advisory Board, the School developed an educational model in which students live and study in a fully operational simulated hotel environment.

 In January 2005, the School also commenced its English Language Program, delivered by specialist teachers on campus for students wishing to improve their language level for entry to the undergraduate programs.

 In September 2005, the BMIHMS acquired operation of the Australian International Hotel School, a private university-level provider of hotel management education, located in Canberra, Australia's national capital.

 Following a major refurbishment and extension of campus facilities in October 2006, the School announced the commencement of a new strategic partnership with the School of Tourism at The University of Queensland, the only other World Tourism Organization (WTO) accredited educator in Australia.
 The University of Queensland quality endorses the School's own Bachelor of Business degree that accepted its first intake in 2009.

 November 2008 marked the most significant corporate change for the Blue Mountains International Hotel Management School when the privately owned school was bought by Laureate Education Inc, becoming part of a global education network.

 The School won the National Award for Tourism Education and Training at the Tourism National Awards held in Hobart Tasmania on 26 February 2010.

 Other finalists included Canberra Institute of Technology, Challenger TAFE, Griffith University, University of South Australia, Skycity Darwin, Holmesglen, Eco and Adventure Guide Training.

 In September 2011 BMIHMS opened a new campus in downtown Sydney for final year undergraduate and postgraduate students.

 The school launched a Master of International Hotel Management degree in January 2012 enhancing the range of courses available.

 In 2016, the BMIHMS became a part of Torrens University Australia.

 Campuses

 Leura: The BMIHMS Leura campus is in the Blue Mountains, 90 km west of Sydney.
 The Blue Mountains campus is run by students for students as simulated hotel, so students can gain experience in all aspects of hotel management.

 The School's teaching facilities include lecture and seminar rooms, computer labs, commercial kitchens, training restaurants, fully operational hotel-style guest services facilities including front desk operations and housekeeping departments.

-Sydney: The BMIHMS Sydney campus is located opposite Sydney Town Hall in the central business district.
-Facilities include lecture theatres, computer labs and student lounges.
+Sydney: The BMIHMS current Sydney campus is located in Surry Hills.
+Facilities include lecture theatres, computer labs, student lounges, and an immersive hospitality training space, including a simulated hotel room, front desk operation, and food and beverage service area.

 Melbourne: This campus is situated on Flinders Street in Melbourne CBD.
 Students share this campus with other Torrens University Australia students who are studying business, design and health courses.

-Adelaide: The Adelaide campus is located in the city centre and is built on the historic site of the Menz Biscuit Factory.
-Students studying a Master of International Hotel Management share this campus with other Torrens University Australia students who are studying business, technology and health courses.